-Joanna has been with OCLF since the first small library opened on Osu Avenue in 1991.
-She not only runs her busy library but manages training for lay librarians, teaches literacy classes and oversees OCLF facilities.
-Joanna visited Canada in 2005 to volunteer with schools and literacy groups.
+Joana has been with OCLF since the first small library opened on Osu Avenue.
+She not only runs her busy library but manages training for lay librarians, teaches literacy classes and helps to oversee OCLF facilities.
+Joana visited Canada in 2005 to volunteer with schools and literacy groups.
 She then travelled to Tanzania in 2007 to help set up seven libraries in rural schools.
-In 2010 she accepted the IBBY-Asahi Reading Promotion Award in Spain.
+In 2010 she accepted, with Kathy Knowles, the IBBY-Asahi Reading Promotion Award in Spain.

-Sharon: “I really like having children around me and I love watching them playing and enjoying the books.
+Sharon: “I really like having children around me.
+I love watching them play and enjoy the books.
 This is the right place for me!”

 Vivian’s first library was on the beach where she read to children from a basket of books.
-She then persuaded officials to provide an unused classroom at a local school for this purpose.
-OCLF opened a new library in June 2008 with strong local support.
-At the community’s request, the new facility was named the Kathy Knowles Community Library.
-Vivian is now illustrating her own book, Abena and the Corn Seed, with fabric, beads and feathers.
-She has already completed the textile illustrations for My Animal Book.
+In June 2008, OCLF opened a free-standing library with strong local support.
+At the community’s request, it was named the Kathy Knowles Community Library.
+Vivian has illustrated her own book, Abena and the Corn Seed, with fabric and local materials.
+She also completed the illustrations for My Animal Book.
 In 2013 Vivian travelled to Tanzania to help a new library project in the Maasai village of Arkatan.

 Vivian: “I enjoy my job because I love children and I like reading too.
 Anytime I am with children I feel very great because I learn from them and they learn from me.”

-Naomi was among the first staff members when the Centre opened in 2006 and has recently assumed the role of manager.
-She does her job with enthusiasm, is attentive to details and handles matters concerning various layers of government with diplomacy.
-Naomi lives close by and, being acutely aware of the needs of her people, she strives to make the Centre a hub for her community.
+Naomi was among the first staff members when the Centre opened in 2006 and is now the manager.
+She is attentive to details and handles matters concerning various layers of government with diplomacy.
+Naomi is acutely aware of the needs of her people and she strives to make the place a hub for her community.

 Naomi: “I never believed in libraries until I found myself there.
 Not only is it a quiet place to acquire knowledge, it is a place where you can improve your critical thinking.
 I love my job at the library.”